Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey: Key Challenges Open Problems

 \paragraph{Lack of Data.} In order to train models that support participation processes, up-to-date data on current issues and of high quality is necessary.
 Communes would profit from sharing their newest data, but data protection policies do not always allow free sharing of discussion data.

+\paragraph{Hallucination.} With the emergence of LLMs and their potential application in online discussions and participation processes, there is a high risk of models to hallucinate facts~\citep{10.1145/3703155}, or invent details when summarizing user opinions~\citep{DBLP:journals/corr/abs-2306-11932}.
+Incorrect facts and errors in summaries are very difficult to identify and can potentially distort a discussion.

-\paragraph{Evaluation.} There are many approaches from the field of machine learning to solve potential issues in online discussions and online participation processes.
+\paragraph{Evaluation.} There are many approaches from the field of ML to solve potential issues in online discussions and online participation processes.
 However, not many have been used and examined in practice, yet.
 It is still an open question whether the application of NLP methods can demonstrably contribute to improve online discussions and if they are perceived as helpful by participants.
-Controlled experiments could help to systematically evaluate the use of machine learning in online discussions and provide a better understanding on how these tools could be used in a supporting way \citep{HELBING2023102061}.
+Controlled experiments could help to systematically evaluate the use of ML in online discussions and provide a better understanding on how these tools could be used in a supporting way~\citep{HELBING2023102061}.

+Many of these risks can be mitigated by keeping humans in the loop and leaving the opportunity to override and correct decisions made by ML models.